 It’s hard to keep thinking of things to give a person when you’ve already given them everything, after all.

 Justice doesn’t skip a beat and takes a seat on the floor.

 Justice shakes his head with a smirk as he takes up his present, considerately papered up with a knight’s crest pattern.
-“Rayda would’ve beaten me to the floor and you know it,” he says with a chuckle before looking over the tag’s note while Order also takes a seat to open hers and Parvo’s gifts.
+“Rayda would’ve beaten me down here and you know it.
+He loved presents,” he says with a chuckle before looking over the tag’s note.

 “You’re much smarter than they say,” is all it says in an excruciatingly crooked, almost charcoal-scratch like handwriting.